Complete Guide

 Follow Along with Lyrics

 Now read the lyrics while listening.
-Notice how words connect — Spanish speakers often link words together in ways that can be hard to catch at first.
-Pay attention to the translation but don't obsess over every word.
+Notice how words connect - Spanish speakers often link words together in ways that can be hard to catch at first.
+Pay attention to the translation but do not obsess over every word.

 4